 2. Real-time operational tracking and SLA monitoring

-Without a centralized view, tracking SLA compliance means chasing updates across systems, asking team leads for status reports, or waiting for end-of-day summaries that are already outdated by the time they arrive.
+Without a centralized view, tracking SLA compliance means chasing updates across systems and waiting for end-of-day summaries that are already outdated by the time they arrive.

 Across operational contexts, a Google Sheets connector is most commonly applied to the following types of processes: